piyushchauhan/Gesture_Controls/README.md

 # Gesture_Controls

+Media player does the controll operations like Volume, Forward, Rewind and Play/Pause as per gesture provided.

 ## Synopsis

-Aim of this project was to make a **gesture controlled systemI** to control the media player on the computer without using keyboard or mouse.
+Aim of this project was to make a **gesture controlled system** to control the media player on the computer without using keyboard or mouse.
 This is achieved using hardwares such as Arduino, USB cable (type A to type B), two Ultrasonic Sensors and Jumper wires and a Breadboard.

 ## Code Example